 Dale Miller, Class of 1968/Ed Zschau Professor in the Graduate School of Business and Professor of Psychology, explores the impact of social norms on behavior, the role that justice considerations play in individual and organizational decisions, and the conditions under which individuals and organizations abandon one course of action to pursue another.

-Benoît Monin, Associate Professor of Psychology and Organizational Behavior, examines how people address threats to the self in interpersonal situations: How they avoid feeling prejudiced, how they construe other people's behavior to make their own behavior look good, how they affirm a threatened identity, and how they resent the goodness of others when it makes them look bad.
+Benoît Monin, Bowen H. and Janice Arthur McCoy Professor of Ethics, Psychology, and Leadership, examines how people address threats to the self in interpersonal situations: How they avoid feeling prejudiced, how they construe other people's behavior to make their own behavior look good, how they affirm a threatened identity, and how they resent the goodness of others when it makes them look bad.
 He studies these issues in the context of social norms, the self, and morality, broadly defined.

 Hayagreeva Rao, Atholl McBean Professor of Organizational Behavior and Human Resources, studies collective action within organizations and in markets.
 His research and by implication, his teaching, revolves around scaling up mobilization, innovation, and talent in organizations.